lukascechovic/watercooling/tubing/README.md

 Around 7 meters for full watercooling Vz235, but I would go for 10 to be ready for some misstakes.
 10m of PU and 2m Silicone or PVC

-##Note: After removing tubing from fitting somethimes is wise to cut small length before put it back.
+##Note: After removing tubing from fitting somethimes it is wise to cut used end of tubing before put it back.